 Director Grants and Finance

 Anne Cahill is the Grants and Financial Director of the Engagement Lab.
 Prior to starting at Emerson she worked at Lahey Health in Burlington as the Associate Director of Grants Management.
 She also brings to the lab over 18 years experience in higher education having previously worked at both Harvard University and MIT.
-She was raised in Oswego, NY and currently lives in Somerville with her pets, Hannah & Lulu.
+She was raised in Oswego, NY and currently lives in Revere with her pets, Lulu and Bella.

 Johnny is a veteran games, UI, and web engineer and consultant based in Boston, MA.
 Having worked on many sides and in every stage of the development pipeline, he specializes in creating world-class software and games, with an emphasis on tightly-controlled standards and obsessive code quality.
 Through his work he strives to empower colleagues and fellow stakeholders in every possible way, no matter what it takes.
 Johnny believes that fluid and transparent teamwork is vital to a final product of the highest quality.
 As an alumni of Emerson, Johnny is excited to be bringing his skills and experience back to campus and the Engagement Lab.
 On the side, he is also Director of Industry Outreach for The AbleGamers Foundation, and has given many talks and workshops on improving accessibility in games.